vishalicious213/i-cant-cook/README.md

 # I Can't Cook

-Recipes from a guy who can't cook
+Recipes from a guy who can't cook but has to feed his kiddos

 ## Air Fryer